-The surface of the ball must not have substances applied to it.
-This includes adhesives or glues or any low friction substances such as oil, or grease.
-The surface of the ball must not have any abrasions applied to it that do not result from the normal use of a ball.
+The surface of the ball must not have any substances applied to it.
+The surface of the ball must not have any abrasions applied to it that do not come from the normal use of a ball.
 There must not be any visible scuff marks or any areas of rubbing, sanding, or scraping that result in significant differences in the texture of the ball.
 There must not be any abrasions along the length of one or more seams.